openstack/octavia/specs/version0.5/amphora-driver-interface.rst

         def update_stats(stats):
             #uses map {"loadbalancer-id":{"listener-id": {"bytes-in": 123, "bytes_out":123, "active_connections":123,
             # "total_connections", 123}, ...}
-            # elements are named to keep it extsnsible for future versions
+            # elements are named to keep it extensible for future versions
             #awesome update code and code to send to ceilometer
             pass